Settle Victoria Hall

 Settle Victoria Hall was restored in 2000, under the management of the newly formed Settle Victoria Hall Ltd, a charity, which was established in 1999 and presents a wide programme of drama, comedy, film, and music as well as community events, workshops, and indoor markets.
-The building is owned by Craven District Council.
+The building is now owned by North Yorkshire Council, which has taken over the local governance functions of Craven District Council.